jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 |WN|
 --------------------------------------------------------------------------------

 Now you have your basic map showing where the cases of interest are located.
-In order to create buffer zones around these cases.
-In our next lesson we will review data points versus polygons, and why we are going to need to project our layers in order to develop suitable buffers.
+In our next lesson we will review why we are going to need to project our layers in order to develop suitable buffers.